commercialhaskell/stack/doc/GUIDE.md

     Could not find package acme-missiles in known packages

 --  Failure when adding dependencies:
-      acme-missiles: needed (-any), latest is 0.3, but not present in build plan needed for package: helloworld-0.1.0.0
+      acme-missiles: needed (-any), stack configuration has no specified version (latest applicable is 0.3) needed for package: helloworld-0.1.0.0

 Recommended action: try adding the following to your extra-deps in /home/michael/helloworld/stack.yaml